All Articles/

 Why Species Identification Matters

-Over 80 mosquito species are found in the Southern United States.
-Here are the six you're most likely to encounter on your property in Texas, Oklahoma, Louisiana, or Mississippi.
+In the Southern United States, over 80 mosquito species exist.
+Here are the six most common species in Texas, Oklahoma, Louisiana, and Mississippi.

 1. Asian Tiger Mosquito (Aedes albopictus)